Skip to content

 • A string for use with l10n libraries like IntlMessageFormat.

-• An array of strings when using it for PO plurals.
+• An array of strings when using it for built-in plurals.

-• pluralFunc: The function derived from the PO header used to decide the index inside the candidate strings array.
+• pluralFunc: The function derived from the catalog plural expression (e.g. PO header) used to decide the index inside the candidate strings array.

 • other: Other arguments

-The default value is to support PO style pluralization.
+The default value is a pattern to support built-in pluralization.

 type: (msg: Message) => boolean | null | undefined default: (depends on adapter)